 Predictable: The state of applications is always predictable in Redux.
 Reducers are pure functions, so if the same state is always passed to a reducer, you will always get the same result.

 Easily testable: Testing apps in Redux is as easy as it gets.
-Redux always uses functions to change the state of the so-called pure functions.
+Redux always uses functions to change the state, so-called pure functions.

-Performant: With Redux, and especially React Redux, keeping the application state global doesn’t lead to degradation in performance.
+Performant: With Redux, especially React Redux, keeping the application state global doesn’t degrade performance.
 Redux internally optimizes its workflow so that your project’s new components only re-render when they need to.

-Easily debuggable: Easy debugging is one of the major benefits of using Redux.
+Easily debuggable: Easy debugging is a major benefit of using Redux.
 In fact, it’s very easy to understand network errors, coding errors, and other types of bugs in the code when every action and state is properly logged in each step of the way.

 And what about the downsides of Redux, if any?
 Redux is not suitable for:

-Simple UIs: If your application needs simple user interface changes, and is itself considered to be simple, then you don’t need a complex UI solution like Redux.
-Improving the code and introducing state-sharing between components might work better than working with Redux.
+Simple UIs: If your application needs simple user interface changes and is itself simple, then you don’t need a complex UI solution like Redux.
+Improving the code and introducing state sharing between components might work better than using Redux.

-Single data sources: if your engagement doesn’t require data from multiple sources, then you most likely don’t need to work with Redux.
-Data inconsistency issues won’t pose a problem if your application works with a single data source per view.
+Single data sources: if your engagement doesn’t require data from multiple sources, you most likely don’t need to use Redux.
+Data inconsistency issues won’t be a problem if your application uses a single data source per view.

 Next.js